ClanDestine: Dream sequence

 Series creator Alan Davis left the series after issue #8.
 The series continued for four more issues under the creative team of writer Glenn Dakin and artists Pino Rinaldi and Bryan Hitch.
 In these four issues, Adam tries to return the Gryphon to Griffen, and Lenz, now allied with MODAM, tries to steal it again.
-MODAM is more interested in the Destine family, however, and kidnaps Cuckoo, leaving a girl named Myror in her place.
+MODAM is more interested in the Destine family, however, and kidnaps Jasmine, leaving a girl named Myror in her place.
 Myror has the ability to reflect to people what they wanted to see.
-Wanting Cuckoo to return home with them, the Clan saw Myror as Cuckoo.
+Wanting Jasmine to return home with them, the Clan saw Myror as Jasmine.
 Myror eventually tells the Destines that she wanted to help them defeat MODAM, who had used her as a slave for years.
-Back in the A.I.M. base, MODAM tries to switch minds with Cuckoo in order to acquire a beautiful, human body for herself.
+Back in the A.I.M. base, MODAM tries to switch minds with Jasmine in order to acquire a beautiful, human body for herself.
 Meanwhile, Rory is manipulated by the spirit of Vincent into resurrecting him.
 While Vincent's only appearance to date was in a 1963 photo of him seen in issue #2 that showed him as a man with a normal build and brown hair in a style common to the 1960s, in this incarnation he appeared as a heavily muscled man with long blonde hair.
 Vincent joins Rory and Pandora into saving the Clan from MODAM, and A.I.M.
 Vincent uses his powers to torment all non-Destine family members with personal demons, including William and Myrror.
 Vincent then tells the others that with Adam's absence, he now has to take over the leadership of the family.

 X-Men and The ClanDestine

 This two-part series featured the first appearance of family member Gracie, who had been mentioned before.
-Years previously, Gracie and Cuckoo had banished a demon called Synraith from Earth many years ago with the help of a younger and less experienced Charles Xavier.
+Years previously, Gracie and Jasmine had banished a demon called Synraith from Earth many years ago with the help of a younger and less experienced Charles Xavier.
 In the miniseries, the Synraith returns and tries eliminate the three who stopped him.
 The X-Men and the Destines team up to stop the demon and save their family members.